 You can buy your own pesticide (organic cockroach control is available) for between $40 and $180, but it's unwise to handle deadly pesticides and chemicals unless you have extensive experience in extermination.

-You can also get a bug bomb, boric acid, gel bait, glue traps, bait stations, or just spray roaches as you see them for a few dollars, but those little bugs are likely to frustrate you by continuing to pop up here and there.
+You can also get a bug bomb, boric acid, gel bait, glue traps, bait stations, or spray roaches as you see them for a lower cost, but those little bugs are likely to frustrate you by continuing to pop up.

 However, with children and pets (and humans in general), living in the same areas you’d be using these products, it’s best to leave roach extermination to a pro.
 Since many pest control products can be toxic, it can be dangerous to handle these chemicals yourself.

-You should at least consult with one.
+You should at least consult a roach exterminator to understand the scope of your infestation.
 Even if you think the infestation is small, you don't know what is lurking underneath your appliances or in your walls.
-Consider hiring a local cockroach exterminator to check your home thoroughly and give you a professional opinion.
+Consider hiring a cockroach exterminator to check your home thoroughly and give you a professional opinion.

-The main thing to consider is what kind of budget you have for this job.
-The price range for a roach extermination varies widely depending on the circumstances.
-If it’s a localized infestation that only requires one or two treatments from an exterminator, it will probably only cost hundreds of dollars at most.
-But if you have a large house and a widespread infestation, be prepared to pay thousands of dollars for a fumigation and tenting.
+The main things to consider when hiring an exterminator is your infestation size and budget.
+The price range for roach extermination varies widely depending on the circumstances.
+If it’s a localized infestation that only requires a few treatments from an exterminator, it will probably only cost hundreds of dollars at most.
+But if you have a large house and a widespread infestation, be prepared to pay thousands of dollars for fumigation and tenting.

-If you've noticed other insects such as termites, bed bugs, or ants in your home, alert the exterminator so they can check your house for other infestations at the same time.
+If you've noticed other insects such as termites, bed bugs, or ants in your home, you should alert the exterminator so they can check your house for other infestations at the same time.
 An exterminator knows what to look for to spot new infestations, so it’s a smart idea to have them check for other potential pests.
-Make sure to prepare for a pest control visit so your pro can complete their job thoroughly.